Women Artists News: History

 Established in 1975, Women Artists Newsletter was published by Cynthia Navaretta, with founding editor Judy Seigel, under the Midmarch Associates imprint along with a staff of volunteer writers, photographers and graphic designers.
 Functioning as a space for information exchange and communication for and among a community of women artists, the newsletter published books reviews, articles, museum and gallery listings, event listings, interviews, how-to information, and other assorted news related to art, feminism and women's issues.
 With the January 1978 issue (vol. 3, no 7) the publication changed its name to Women Artists News, to account for the increasing page count and purview of the publication.
 Circulation remained around 6000-7000, at one point reaching a readership of 10,000.
-Contributors throughout the run of the publication included Joyce Kozloff, Lil Picard, Miriam Schapiro, Sylvia Sleigh, Joan Snyder, Nancy Spero and May Stevens, many of whom were also affiliated with the feminist collective and journal Heresies.
+Contributors throughout the run of the publication included Isabel Case Borgatta, Joyce Kozloff, Lil Picard, Miriam Schapiro, Sylvia Sleigh, Joan Snyder, Nancy Spero and May Stevens, many of whom were also affiliated with the feminist collective and journal Heresies.